turmoni/micropython-lib/micropython/lora/README.md

 LoRa packets can have a 16-bit CRC attached to determine if a packet is received correctly without corruption.

-* In explicit header mode (default), the transmitter will attach a CRC if `crc_en` is True. `crc_en` parameter is ignored by the receiver, which determines if there is a CRC based on the received header and will check it if so.
+* In explicit header mode (default), the sender will attach a CRC if `crc_en` is True. `crc_en` parameter is ignored by the receiver, which determines if there is a CRC based on the received header and will check it if so.
-* In implicit header mode, the transmitter will only include a CRC if `crc_en` is True and the receiver will only check the CRC if `crc_en` is True.
+* In implicit header mode, the sender will only include a CRC if `crc_en` is True and the receiver will only check the CRC if `crc_en` is True.

 By default, if CRC checking is enabled on the receiver then the LoRa modem driver